 Founded in 1931 and located in Park Ridge, Ill., the AANA is the professional organization for more than 50,000 nurse anesthetists.
 As advanced practice nurses, Certified Registered Nurse Anesthetists (CRNAs) administer approximately 43 million anesthetics in the United States each year.
 CRNAs practice in every setting where anesthesia is available and are the primary providers of anesthesia care in rural America.
 They administer every type of anesthetic, and provide care for every type of surgery or procedure, from open heart to cataract to pain management.

 In this section, you will learn more about both the profession of nurse anesthesia and the national association that serves it.
 You will also learn about what it takes to become a member of the AANA, and how our members serve the United States.

 Board of Directors

 See who the elected officers and regional directors are for this fiscal year.

 Find out which committees there are, and who is on them for this fiscal year.

 There are seven regions that cover the United States.
 Which one does your state belong to?

 A listing of the directors on staff at the American Association of Nurse Anesthetists.

-Everything you need to know about becoming a member of the American Association of Nurse Anesthetists.
+Explore the latest in Membership Benefits; the Membership Categories, Fees and Privileges; and other information you need to know about becoming a member of the American Association of Nurse Anesthetists.